Klagarge/BachelorThesis-OTSecurity/02-main/attacks/mitm.typ

   A #gls("mitm") attack occurs when a third party can actively intercept, modify or send packets on a network #cite(<Wikipedia-ManinthemiddleAttack2024>).
 Usually, this involves connecting a new device to a star or bus network topology.
 Once connected to the network, Mallory (@fig-attack-mitm) can perform a sniffing attack or send a message.
 The aim is often to intercept an message from Alice, modify it and send it to Bob.

   == Security Measures
   Encryption with a symmetrical key can be used to protect the message from being intercepted, modified or impersonated.
-The key can be exchanged with the standard #gls("d-h") protocol.
+The key can be exchanged with the standard #gls("d-h") algorithm.
 ]

 #let fig-mitm = [